-- PHS 552: Molecular Epidemiology of Chronic Disease Introduction to molecular and chronic disease epidemiology and major issues in molecular epidemiologic studies
+- PHS 552 Molecular Epidemiology of Chronic Disease Introduction to molecular and chronic disease epidemiology and major issues in molecular epidemiological studies

-- PHS 521: Applied Biostatistics An intermediate course that provides more in-depth development of analytical topics covered in Intro to Biostats, such as analysis of variance and regression techniques
+- PHS 521 Applied Biostatistics An intermediate course that provides more in-depth development of analytical topics covered in Principles of Biostatistics, such as analysis of variance and regression techniques

-- PHS 551: Advanced Epidemiological Methods Covers features of study design and multivariable techniques that are commonly used in epidemiologic research
+- PHS 551 Advanced Epidemiological Methods Covers features of study design and multivariate techniques that are commonly used in epidemiological research

-- PHS 580: Clinical Trials: Design & Analysis Introductory course stressing the concepts of statistical design and analysis in biomedical research, with special emphasis on the clinical trial
+- PHS 580 Clinical Trials Introduction to the concepts of statistical design and analysis in biomedical research, with special emphasis on the clinical trial